fangyiwen/YiwenFang-Book/README.md

 # Chapter notes

+## Chapter 8

+* Create back-end modules by moving out the server.js code to individual files.
+The two key elements to interact with the module system. achieving modularization is `require` and `exports`.
+Note: 1) Do not forget `./` to import symbols from a file in the same directory.
+2) On page 204, `require('graphql_date.js')` should be `require('./graphql_date.js')`.

+---

 ## Chapter 7

 * One server is separated into two servers, UI server to serve static content and API server to host just the API.
 Remove any unnecessary components of dependencies/devDependencies in `package.json` for UI and API.
 Note: The website is accessed via the port of 8000, instead of 3000, from localhost.